bioinformatics-ca/AWS_2021/AWS_2021_module_5.md

 $ grep -c "/locus_tag" *.gbff | sort -t ':' -k2 -n
 ```

 because `grep -c` counts the number of occurences of the search string and `sort -n` sorts things numerically.
 We also tell sort that the output is delimited by a colon `-t ":"` and we want to sort by the second column `-k2`.
-We could put this in a file, but then it would only ever sort a list of .pdb files in the current directory.
+We could put this in a file, but then it would only ever sort a list of .gbff files in the current directory.
 If we want to be able to get a sorted list of other kinds of files, we need a way to get all those names into the script.
 We can’t use `$1`, `$2`, and so on because we don’t know how many files there are.
 Instead, we use the special variable `$@`, which means, ‘All of the command-line arguments to the shell script’.
 We also should put `$@` inside double-quotes to handle the case of arguments containing spaces ("`$@`" is special syntax and is equivalent to "`$1`" "`$2`" …).

 Here’s an example: